Table of Contents

 Where to Dine in Mythical Monument Valley

-the View Restaurant: Savoring Culinary Delights amidst Monument Valley’s Breathtaking Beauty
+The View Restaurant: Savoring Culinary Delights amidst Monument Valley’s Breathtaking Beauty

 Delight in Delectable Navajo Cuisine: A Culinary Journey into Native Flavors

-The entrance fee for the park is $5.
+The entrance fee to the park is $5.
 You can self-drive the 17-mile tribal road as a loop.
 The loop is a one-way road, and there are multiple viewpoints where you can stop, take photos, and marvel at the natural wonders.

 We did the Monument Valley Tour with Navajo Spirit Tours.
 It was the absolute highlight of our time in Monument Valley.
 They guided us on an amazing private jeep tour through the stunning red-spired formations of Monument Valley.
 The day was really special, the way it combined being immersed in the stunning and somehow humbling landscape of Monument Valley.
-What made our experience unique was the way Navajo Spirit tours weave the ways and understanding of the native people.
+What made our experience unique was the way Navajo Spirit tours weaves the ways and understanding of the native people.
 You will gain insight into the Navajo people’s culture and history.

-This morning, we meet our local guide, Larson Homer of Navajo Spirit Tours, and began our journey into the park.
+This morning, we met our local guide, Larson Homer of Navajo Spirit Tours, and began our journey into the park.
 We took the Monument Valley Tour is about 2.5-3.0 hours long.
 The Valley View Road is a 17-mile loop that showcases the mesas, buttes, and tower formations.
 The silence and exceptional photography opportunities are unforgettable.

 These tours will take you into the heart of the valley.
 Be sure to have a refillable water bottle to quench your thirst in the heat.
-In the summer, the hot dry air can take its toll if you don’t hydrate.
+In the summer, the hot, dry air can take its toll if you don’t hydrate.

 Stop #1: A Photographer’s Paradise Capturing the East and West Mitten Buttes